magento/devdocs/guides/v2.0/cloud/discover-deploy.md

 When this script runs, you have access to all the services in your environment (Redis, database, and so on).

 The default Magento deployment hook is a CLI command that does the following:
-*	If Magento is not installed, it installs Magento with `bin/magento setup:install`, updates the deployment configuraton, `app/etc/env.php`, and the database for your specified environment (for example, Redis and website URLs).
+*	If Magento is not installed, it installs Magento with `bin/magento setup:install`, updates the deployment configuration, `app/etc/env.php`, and the database for your specified environment (for example, Redis and website URLs).
 *	If Magento is installed, performs any necessary upgrades.

 	The deployment script runs [`bin/magento setup:upgrade`]({{ page.baseurl }}install-gde/install/cli/install-cli-subcommands-db-upgr.html) to update the database schema and data (which is necessary after extension or core code updates), and also updates the [deployment configuration]({{ page.baseurl }}config-guide/config/config-php.html), `app/etc/env.php`, and the database for your environment.